visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

-However, adding ``.. spelling::`` directives to our ``.rst`` files causes errors when doing a *normal (HTML)* Sphinx build if the ``'sphinxcontrib.spelling'`` is is not added to ``conf.py`` and also available in the Sphinx enviornment where it is being built.
+However, adding ``.. spelling::`` directives to our ``.rst`` files causes errors when doing a *normal (HTML)* Sphinx build if the ``'sphinxcontrib.spelling'`` is is not added to ``conf.py`` and also available in the Sphinx environment where it is being built.
 If have tried conditioning ``.. spelling::`` directive blocks with ``.. only:: spelling`` and even ``.. ifconfig::``.
 Neither works as desired.